BioPhoton/ngRe/README.md

 > **Inconsistent handling of undefined variables**
-> It is important to mention the inconsistant handling of undefined variables and observables that didnt send a value yet.
+> It is important to mention the inconsistent handling of undefined variables and observables that didn't send a value yet.

 ```typescript
 @Component({